dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

-#Updating Grid Components
+#Updating Data Grid Components

-Most line of business ASP.NET applications rely heavily on some for of Data Table / Data Grid component.
+Most line of business ASP.NET applications rely heavily on some form of Data Table / Data Grid component.
 These components take either lists of strongly typed objects or an instance of a DataTable and display the contents in a tabular format.
 The grid components provide common functionality such as sorting, filtering and paging.
-While the components have are intended to help the developer by encapsulating this common logic, they also tend to be a major road-block to updating the application.
-This is often because the implementation of the grid component requires us to strongly couple our application code to it.
-The way we access the data in our application is often dictated to us by the grid component.
+While these components are intended to help the developer by encapsulating this common logic, they also tend to be a major road-block to updating the application.
+This happens because often the implementation of the grid component requires us to provide the data in a very specific way which leads to high coupling.

 In the case of BugTracker, we are lucky in a way because it does not use a third party grid library.
-Unfortunately though, the implementation of grids is less than ideal and not very easy to change.
+Unfortunately, the custom implementation of grids still makes it very difficult to change in some places.

 ##The Current Approach
-Let's start with a simple example from the Admin section.
+Let's start with a very simple example from the Admin section.
 The Admin -> Projects page displays all of the projects defined in BugTracker in a simple, sortable grid.

 ![The original Projects grid](Images/ProjectsGridOriginal.png)

-From a user interface perspective, this grid is functional but a little dated.
-I would like to give it an update to make it look more modern.
+From a user interface perspective, this grid is functional but a visually not very appealing.
+I would like to give it a more modern look and feel.

 More importantly, there are a number of things I would like to improve regarding the implementation of this grid.
-Rendering this grid involves passing the Response object and a DataSet to a static function called `sortable_html_table.create_from_dataset`.
-This function contains a lot of code along the lines of:
+Rendering this grid involves passing the Response object and a DataSet to a static method called `SortableHtmlTable.create_from_dataset`.
+This method contains a lot of code along the lines of:

 ```
 r.Write("<tr>\n");